Varunkumar0812/rms-backend/README.md

 ## Frontend Repository

-For the frontend implementation using React Js and Tailwind CSS, please visit the [Frontend Repository](https://github.com/Varunkumar0812/rms-frontend).
+For the frontend implementation using Vue.js, Vuetify and Tailwind CSS, please visit the [Frontend Repository](https://github.com/Varunkumar0812/rms-frontend).